Use pthread_sigmask(3THR) to change or examine the signal mask of the calling thread.

 Prototype: int pthread_sigmask(int how, const sigset_t *new, sigset_t *old);

 #include <pthread.h> #include <signal.h> int ret; sigset_t old, new; ret = pthread_sigmask(SIG_SETMASK, &new, &old); /* set new mask */ ret = pthread_sigmask(SIG_BLOCK, &new, &old); /* blocking mask */ ret = pthread_sigmask(SIG_UNBLOCK, &new, &old); /* unblocking */

 how determines how the signal set is changed.
 It can have one of the following values:

 When the value of new is NULL, the value of how is not significant and the signal mask of the thread is unchanged.
 So, to inquire about currently blocked signals, assign a NULL value to the new argument.

 The old variable points to the space where the previous signal mask is stored, unless it is NULL.

-pthread_sigmask() returns zero when it completes successfully.
-Any other return value indicates that an error occurred.
+Returns a zero when it completes successfully.
+Any other returned value indicates that an error occurred.
 When the following condition occurs, pthread_sigmask() fails and returns the corresponding value.